vitorheidrich/q2-srs/README.md

 q2-srs features two `qiime` commands:
 * `qiime srs SRS` - performs SRS normalization at a user-defined number of reads per sample
-* `qiime srs SRScurve` - draws alpha diversity rarefaction curves for SRS-normalized data (instead of rarefied data) at varying sequencing depths
+* `qiime srs SRScurve` - draws alpha diversity rarefaction curves for SRS-normalized data (instead of rarefied data)

 To see the full options of each command run `qiime srs SRS --help` or `qiime srs SRScurve --help`.